 Cascade's 2020-2024 Strategic Plan (Plan) is a guide to meet Cascade and members' priorities over a five-year period.
-The Plan was developed with input from the Board of Directors, member staff and Cascade staff and adopted by the Board on February 26, 2020.
+The Plan was developed with input from the Board of Directors, member staff, and Cascade staff and adopted by the Board on February 26, 2020.
+Cascade will update the Strategic Plan in the second half of 2025.